aevilla160/hpc_docs/docs/data_transfer.md

                 Ex.
 If username is guest123@login.rc.ucmerced.edu, enter guest123
    3. Enter password to log into cluster
-   4. This is the area where you will see your **local** files and folders, you can edit the scope by changing the direcotory in the `Local site:` box.
+   4. This is the area where you will see your **local** files and folders, you can edit the scope by changing the directory in the `Local site:` box.
  4. Now you can click `Quickconnect` in the upper left side of the menu

  Once you have the correct files selected on  the local or remote machine, simply drag and drop the files to the other side.